-In general, the time series of water demand or consumption historical data extracted from SCADA or using different data gathering mechanisms can be divided into deterministic and stochastic components.
-The deterministic component is one that can be determined for predictive purpose, the stochastic component, however, is constituted by irregular oscillations and random effects which cannot strictly be accounted for physically and which require probabilistic concepts for description have been explained by [6, 14].
-This character can be identified by time series analysis and modelled by a suitable autoregressive Integrated Moving Average processes which can be described in terms of $(p, d, q)$ notation, where p indicates the autoregressive order, q the moving average order, and d the degree of differencing necessary to achieve stationarity [14].
+In general the time series of water demand or consumption historical data extracted from SCADA or using different data gathering mechanisms can be divided into deterministic and stochastic components.
+The deterministic component which is one that can be determined for predictive purpose, the stochastic components, however is constituted by irregular oscillations and random effects which cannot strictly be accounted for physically and which require probabilistic concepts for description.
+Kottegoda, N.T.
+(1980).
+Stochastic water resource technology Pp. 22-23, this character can be identified by time series analysis and modeled by a suitable autoregressive Integrated Moving Average processes which can be described in terms of (p,d,q) notation, where p indicate the autoregressive order, q the moving average order, and d the degree of differencing necessary to achieve stationarity.
+Wadsworth, Jr. H.M.
+(2000) handbook of statistical methods for engineers and scientist pp. 18.5